 Using a pen, I wrapped the wire into a circle (the pen helped me keep the shape, but you can freehand it) and then wrapped the wire tightly around the base of the loop.

-Finally, I added chain from the craft store.
+Finally, I added chain from the craft store to complete my DIY shell casing necklace.
 I made mine long enough to slip over my head, like with my DIY agate necklace, to avoid a clasp.
-I simply opened one loop, attached it to the other end and, voila, a fun new shell casing and crystal necklace!
+I simply opened one loop, attached it to the other end and, voila!
+Now I have a fun new shell casing and crystal necklace!

 Here’s an example of how that would look, from etsy seller Changes Jewelry: